 Pros and Cons Of This Tracking Method:

 - Pro: Helps you find exactly which ads, keywords, and ad groups are performing the best and worst so you can make smart decisions to drive up your return on investment

 - Con: Nothing… really.
-As long as you’re tag is properly installed on your website and you’re recording unique leads, then this is method is highly recommended.
+This method is highly recommended as long as your tag is installed correctly on your website and you record unique leads.

 Be sure to create a conversion tracking tag for your PPC leads.

 For Carrot members, you can place a conversion tracking tag on your “step-2” page to ensure tracking on all potential clients who have filled out one of your website forms.
 Tags allow you to definitively know when traffic has come from your PPC campaign rather than from SEO, direct mail, etc… it also helps you drill down on exactly which keywords are producing profitable leads and which aren’t.

 You can use the Google Tag Assistant to double check the tag is reading your step-2 page.